 Ameriprise Financial Services in Focus

-Ameriprise Financial Services (AMP) is headquartered in Minneapolis, and is in the Finance sector.
-The stock has seen a price change of 36.29% since the start of the year.
-The financial services company is currently shelling out a dividend of $1.87 per share, with a dividend yield of 2.73%.
-This compares to the Financial - Investment Management industry's yield of 2.88% and the S&P 500's yield of 1.96%.
+Headquartered in Minneapolis, Ameriprise Financial Services (AMP) is a Finance stock that has seen a price change of -15.62% so far this year.
+The financial services company is currently shelling out a dividend of $0.97 per share, with a dividend yield of 2.76%.
+This compares to the Financial - Investment Management industry's yield of 2.78% and the S&P 500's yield of 2.04%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.88 is up 9.9% from last year.
-Over the last 5 years, Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.09%.
+In terms of dividend growth, the company's current annualized dividend of $3.88 is up 1.8% from last year.
+In the past five-year period, Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.24%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Ameriprise's current payout ratio is 24%.
-This means it paid out 24% of its trailing 12-month EPS as dividend.
+Right now, Ameriprise's payout ratio is 24%, which means it paid out 24% of its trailing 12-month EPS as dividend.

 AMP is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $15.90 per share, representing a year-over-year earnings growth rate of 6.43%.
+The Zacks Consensus Estimate for 2020 is $18.27 per share, with earnings expected to increase 13.48% from the year ago period.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 But, not every company offers a quarterly payout.